CollectQT/quirell/readme.md

 After everything has installed you should try to start a test run with

-    $ python -m quirell.test
+    $ py.test

-A successful run will, amoung other things, not print any lines that start with `[ERROR]`, and will print a bunch of GET and POST requests.
-If something is super wrong you'll get a traceback with an `AssertionError`.
-If everything is fine then try and run the application outside of a testing context with
+You'll get a message about whether or not all the tests have passed.
+If everything is fine (i.e. no assertion errors) then try and run the application outside of a testing context with

     $ python -m quirell.webapp